barriosjorge/gmt_docs/src/component_frameworks.rst

 data processing, hardware interfaces) and facilitate developing observatory applications.
 At the same time, they provide an isolation mechanism from underlying software layers.
-The use of these component frameworks is key to building a cost effective system43 and provides the following benefits:
+The use of these component frameworks is key to building a cost effective system [Youn10]_ and provides the following benefits:

   * Improved internal reuse.
-The design of the component frameworks is based on set of recurrent design patterns44 (e.g., Controller, Pipeline, Panel, Workflow, Sequence, Wrapper45).
+The design of the component frameworks is based on set of recurrent design patterns [Gamm94]_ (e.g., Controller, Pipeline, Panel, Workflow, Sequence, Wrapper).
 A set of base classes implements these design patterns by means of composition/delegation or specialization.

   * Improved consistency of designs and compliance with standards.